aisingapore/lm-evaluation-harness/lm_eval/tasks/malaya/README.md

 3. `do_sample` for generation must be set to true.
 4. It may be necessary to use first_n samples for zero-shot, however.
 5. The results have been verified to be the same when done for 0 shot.
+6. Translated MMLU is not included in the tasks due to lack of details